Taylor Marshall

-Taylor Reed Marshall (born March 29, 1978) is an American traditionalist Catholic writer and YouTube commentator.
+Taylor Reed Marshall (born March 29, 1978) is an American traditionalist Catholic writer, podcaster, and YouTube commentator.

-A former priest of the Episcopal Church, Marshall converted to Catholicism and became an advocate of traditionalist Catholicism.
+A former priest of the Episcopal Church, Marshall converted to Catholicism and became a prominent advocate of traditionalist Catholicism.
+Marshall promotes a number of conspiracy theories regarding the infiltration of the Catholic Church, and openly criticises the Catholic hierarchy, including Pope Leo XIV.
 He is the author of multiple books, including Infiltration: The Plot to Destroy the Church from Within and his bestselling historical fiction series Sword and Serpent.
-Marshall currently teaches at the New Saint Thomas Institute, an online Catholic education institute that he founded in 2013.
+Marshall currently teaches at the New Saint Thomas Institute, an online Catholic education institute that he founded in 2013, and hosts the Dr. Taylor Marshall Podcast, which has over 1.8 million subscribers on YouTube.

 Education and ordained ministry

 Marshall graduated magna cum laude from Texas A&M University in 2000 with a Bachelor of Arts degree in philosophy.
 After studying at Westminster Theological Seminary and Nashotah House, Marshall was ordained a priest of the Episcopal Church in 2005 by Jack Iker, the Bishop of Fort Worth.
 Marshall had previously served as a youth minister at Saint Andrew's Episcopal Church while an Episcopal deacon.

 Shortly thereafter, in 2006, he and his wife converted to Catholicism.
-They received confirmation from Bishop Kevin Vann in May 2006.
+They received confirmation in the Catholic Church from Bishop Kevin Vann in May 2006.

 Post-conversion

 In 2009, Marshall earned his Master of Arts degree in philosophy, and in 2011 earned a Doctor of Philosophy degree in philosophy, at the University of Dallas with his 600-page doctoral dissertation "Thomas Aquinas on Natural Law and the Twofold Beatitude of Humanity."
 From January 2012 until June 2013, Marshall served as the chancellor of the former College of Saints John Fisher & Thomas More.
 Prior to his administrative work at the college, he was a professor of philosophy.
+He resigned from the college in June 2013, citing moral, theological, and financial discrepancies regarding the college's presidency, including the college's public repudiation of the Second Vatican Council and financial mismanagement that had crippled the institution.
 Marshall also formerly served as the assistant director of the Archdiocese of Washington's Catholic Information Center.

-He is a founder of the New Saint Thomas Institute, an online Catholic theology educational program, and the Troops of Saint George, a Catholic scouting organization.
+He is a founder of the New Saint Thomas Institute, an online Catholic theology educational programme with thousands of students globally, and the Troops of Saint George, a Catholic scouting organisation founded in 2013.